behu-kea/first-semester-java/topics/02 - basics/loops.md

 3. Use a for loop to print a `*` 10 times

 4. Use a for loop to print the numbers starting from 5 to -5

+### Exercise 1.1

+Find a partner group.
+One groups investigates while loops while the other investigates do while loops.

+You have 30 minutes to prepare a presentation for the other group explaining the loop type you got.
+When preparing focus on these things

+- How does the loop type work?
+- Write a practical code example of how to use the loop type
+- In what situations should someone use your loop type?

+The presentation should be around 5-10 minutes.
+Have the presentation as you like.
+If slides works for you then use it, if just code works for you the use that, if a document is better then use that.